Mental Health in Young People research initiative

 Steering the initiative

-We are setting up a Mental Health in Young People research initiative Steering Group to be chaired by Professor Sarah Purdy, Pro Vice-Chancellor for Student Experience.
-The new Elizabeth Blackwell Institute Vice-Chancellor’s Fellow in Young People’s Mental Health will be closely aligned with the work of the initiative.
+We have set up a Mental Health in Young People research initiative Steering Group which is chaired by Professor Sarah Purdy, Pro Vice-Chancellor for Student Experience.
+The Elizabeth Blackwell Institute Vice-Chancellor’s Fellow in Young People’s Mental Health is closely aligned with the work of the initiative.

 The initiative includes representatives from the Student Union; Student Services; Students Health Service; Development and Alumni Relations Office; Brigstow Institute; Bristol Health Partners; and academics from across the University representing all Faculties.